baghaii/BakingApp/README.md

 for this project can be found [here](https://review.udacity.com/#!/rubrics/829/view).

 ## Features
-In this project, I am learning about Fragments and Exoplayer.
+In this project, I am learning about Fragments, ExoPlayer, the Master/Detail flow design pattern, Widgets, and Espresso.

 ## Libraries
 * [Retrofit](https://github.com/square/retrofit)